 Hawley Martin was ultimately sold to Boston-based agency Arnold, and the name disappeared until the brothers revived it in 2011, when they renamed David Martin’s branding firm as Martin Partners, setting the stage for the relaunch of Hawley Martin two years later.
 The reunion was brief, however, as David Martin died suddenly from cancer in 2012.

-“That kind of took the wind out of the sales a little bit,” Martin said.
+“That kind of took the wind out of the sails a little bit,” Martin said.
 “But I still have some clients that I’m working with, and I continue doing the publishing.”

 While Hawley Martin remains active, averaging about six clients a year, Martin said, he spends as much time, if not more, on his publishing.
 Where his business books can take six weeks or more to write, depending on research required, he said he spends an hour a day on his novels, which he said can take six months to a year to complete.